Factor V Leiden

 A blood clot (thrombus) normally forms to stop the bleeding when an artery or vein is damaged, such as when you experience a cut.
 Clots form as a result of chemical reactions between specialized blood cells (platelets) and proteins in your blood (clotting factors).
 Substances in the blood known as anti-clotting factors control excessive formation of blood clots.

 Normally, factor V is a clotting protein.
-But, people with factor V Leiden have a genetic mutation that causes the factor V protein to respond more slowly to the anti-clotting factors.
+But, people with factor V Leiden have a genetic mutation that causes the factor V protein to respond more slowly to being deactivated by the anti-clotting factors.

 In the normal clotting process, anti-clotting proteins combine to help break up factor V to keep it from being reused and forming clots when clotting isn't needed.
 However, the factor V Leiden mutation keeps the anti-clotting proteins from breaking down factor V, which keeps it in the blood longer and increases the chance of clotting.